 Docebo and OpenSesame announce partnership.
 LMS vendor Docebo and e-learning course provider OpenSesame announced a new partnership in November 2016.
 Through the partnership, Docebo customers can now purchase OpenSesame courses directly from within the Docebo platform.
 OpenSesame currently offers over 20,000 courses in areas such as business skills, certifications and technology training.

-A Graphic of the Top-Performing Learning Management Products
+A Graphic of the Top-Rated Learning Management Products

-To create this quadrant, we evaluated over 320 Learning Management products.
-Those with the top scores for their capability and value made the quadrant.
+To create this report, we evaluated over 300 Learning Management products.
+Only those with the top scores for Usability and User Recommended made the cut as FrontRunners.

-To be considered at all, products must have at least 20 reviews and meet minimum user rating scores.
-They also have to offer a core set of functionality—for example, they must offer learning management and course tracking capabilities.
+To be considered at all, products must have at least 20 reviews published within the previous 18 months, and meet minimum user rating scores.
+They also have to offer a core set of functionality—for example, they must offer eLearning management and course tracking capabilities.